Schedule of Events

 Add session to My Planner

-For first-year and transfer students accepted in EOP or interested in learning more about EOP.
-EOP provides free academic, transitional and retention services to students from historically low socio-economic backgrounds throughout their academic experience at SDSU.
-Learn about resources offered by EOP and our summer transitional programs (Summer Bridge and Transfer Bridge).
+For first-year students accepted to EOP for fall 2026.
+Learn about resources offered by EOP, specifically our summer transitional program: Summer Bridge.
+EOP provides free academic, transitional and retention services to students from historically low socioeconomic backgrounds throughout their academic experience at SDSU.

 Empowering Opportunities for Young Men of Color